Can I Sell my House to a Housing Association

 For more information about TPO, please visit our website at www.tpos.co.uk

 On the 3rd of June 2013, the Office of Fair trade started the process of investigating the quick house sale sector at a round table meeting attended by the key businesses within the industry.
 It was a very open debate at their offices off Fleet Street and made for a thoroughly enjoyable couple of hours.

 The OFT hosted an opportunity for the main players in the industry to contribute their views on what the “right picture” looked like from the vendor perspective.
 Around the table, we debated the issues vendors face in the industry especially from unscrupulous buyers who mislead and mistreat our sectors consumer or property sellers.
-From my point of view, the OFT were particularly positive and stressed the importance of a quick house sale sector especially highlighting the benefits that sellers gain from having the option to sell to a quick cash buyer.
+From my point of view, the OFT was particularly positive and stressed the importance of a quick house sale sector especially highlighting the benefits that sellers gain from having the option to sell to a quick cash buyer.

 The general views in the room were that both consumers and quick property buying companies would benefit from a voluntary code of standards allowing mistreated vendors to find redress through a body or industry association.
 This would involve not only clear operating standards but also emphasised the importance of educating vendors on elements of property law.
 In doing so they can fully understand their position in a property transaction and consequently, perhaps those more vulnerable vendors can make a better-informed decision for their situation.

 In August 2013 The Office of Fair Trading (OFT) concluded that some quick house sale companies, such as National Property Trade, offer a genuine and useful service to those people who need to sell their property in a short time frame.